Is Your Business Ready for CMMC 2.0 Compliance Deadline?

 The CMMC 2.0 framework is expected to be released in 2023, and it will likely take some time for the framework to be fully implemented and for contracts to start requiring compliance.
 However, some sneaky agencies are starting to slip the requirements into their bids.

-To help get a head start on compliance with the CMMC rule, companies are advised to start their security and compliance journey in Q1 of 2023, regardless of the rule's published status.
+To help get a head start on compliance with the CMMC rule, companies were advised to start their security and compliance journey in Q1 of 2023, regardless of the rule's published status.
 Although there’s some speculation that CMMC 2.0 rollout will be delayed, it’s best for companies to start preparing for compliance soon.
 And since it can take an average of 12 to 18 months to implement the steps for CMMC 2.0 compliance, it’s high time you get into action.

 Start with NIST SP 800-171 implementation